Skip to main content

 c.
 After the Sabbatical Committee has considered all appeals and made its final decisions, the Sabbatical Committee Chair will notify the Provost of the Committee’s final recommendations for sabbatical leave.

-3.6.2 Provost’s Office
+3.7.2 Provost’s Office

 a.
 The Provost will then review the proposals and recommendations and formally notify the candidates applying for sabbatical leave of the decision within four (4) weeks.
-If funding is insufficient to grant all sabbaticals approved by the sabbatical committee in a given year, the Provost will ask the committee to rank the sabbatical applications based on merit.
-Applicants whose sabbaticals are subsequently denied due to insufficient funding may resubmit their application the following year, without change or bias for submitting dated materials, with the exception that a statement be included that the work proposed can still be completed despite the one-year delay.
+If funding is insufficient to grant all sabbaticals approved by the sabbatical committee in a given year, the provost will ask the committee to rank the sabbatical applications based on merit.
+Applicants whose sabbaticals are subsequently denied due to insufficient funding may resubmit their application the following year without change or bias for submitting dated materials, with the exception that a statement be included that the work proposed can still be completed despite the one-year delay.

 b.
 The faculty member has the right to appeal the decision of the Provost.
-Notification of intent to appeal must be made in writing within one (1) week of receipt of the sabbatical leave decision.
-The Provost’s Office will arrange a meeting between the faculty member and the Provost, or the Provost’s representative.
+Notification of intent to appeal must be made in writing within one week of receipt of the sabbatical leave decision.
+The Provost’s Office will arrange a meeting between the faculty member and the Provost or the Provost’s representative.
 The candidate may be accompanied by their department chair.
 The Provost’s Office will provide written notification to the candidate of the appeal decision.

 c.
 The Provost’s Office will provide each department chair with a copy of the letter sent to the candidate.
 This letter will indicate the recommendation for approval or denial of the application and the distribution of funds to the department.